-I first discovered the power of networking and building a community in 2009, when I left my corporate marketing job to strike out on my own.
+I first discovered the power of building a business community in 2009, when I left my corporate marketing job to strike out on my own.

 I had just moved to a new city where I knew absolutely no one, and I had no website or online presence.
 I didn’t even have a solid business idea.
 Pretty daunting, eh?